As a Marlburian you are expected to:

 Hair should be moderate in style, not dyed or invite comment.
-Hair should always be clean, neat and off the face.
-For boys it should not be on the collar or below the ears.
+Hair should always be clean, neat and off the face..
 Boys should shave regularly to avoid facial hair.
-Excessive use of hair products is to be avoided.
-For Prep School girls, long hair must be tied back.
-For Senior School girls, long hair must be tied back for service and sports.
-Blue or white headbands may be worn.
+Long hair must be tied back in Prep School.
+In Senior School long hair must be tied back for sports, Chapel and in lessons where it otherwise may cause a risk.

-In the Prep School, girls are only allowed to wear one pair of stud earrings and one bracelet or wristband on each wrist.
-In the Senior School, girls may only wear one necklace, single ear studs or sleepers that are discreet.
+In the Prep School, pupils are only allowed to wear one pair of stud earrings and one bracelet or wristband on each wrist.
+In the Senior School, pupils may only wear one necklace, single ear studs or sleepers that are discreet.
 No other piercings are allowed e.g. nose or tongue.
-Boys may not wear earrings or other piercing at any time.
 Only one ring may be worn on each hand.
 Necklaces and ankle bracelets must not be visible.

 Make Up and Nail Polish

-Make up and nail polish is not to be worn by pupils before they reach the Lower Sixth.
-Girls in the Lower and Upper Sixth may wear light make-up and natural nail polish but it should not invite comment.
-Boys are not to wear make-up.
+Make up and nail polish are not to be worn by pupils before they reach the Lower Sixth.
+Pupils in the Lower and Upper Sixth may wear light make-up and nail polish, but it should not invite comment.